ekasikaralar/Ebru-Kasikaralar/_pages/about.md

 Email: ebrukasikaralar@chicagobooth.edu

-My CV can be downloaded here
+My CV can be downloaded here.

 ---